Ashvamedhika Parva

-Ashvamedhika Parva begins with an advice from Krishna and Vyasa who recommend Yudhishthira to perform the Ashvamedha ceremony.
+Ashvamedhika Parva begins with advice from Krishna and Vyasa who recommend Yudhishthira to perform the Ashvamedha ceremony.

 Yudhishthira discloses that the treasury is empty because of the war.
 Krishna suggests mining gold in Himavat, near mount Meru.
 He recites the story of king Muratta.
 Yudhishthira proceeds with the effort to mine gold, fill his treasury and perform the Ashvamedhika ceremony.